Felix Roussel (1929 - 1955)

 The citation was signed by Capitaine Arnold, a second document indicated that Mr Carruthers had been assigned to the Felix Roussel from January 1st 1942 until his reassignment on April 1st 1943.

-After arrival in Bombay the Felix Roussel was stopped for nineteen days to make good the damage sustained during its round trip to Singapore.
+After arrival in Bombay about February 18th the Felix Roussel was stopped for nineteen days to make good the damage sustained during its round trip to Singapore.
 After disembarking her 2,400 evacuees the Devonshire also remained in Bombay for repairs taking thirteen days.
 At some point the Felix Roussel would visit Australia to allow for repairs to the Sulzer engines.

 Following completion of the repairs the Felix Roussel left Bombay on March 20th 1942 with convoy BA 18 bound for Aden, then spending the remainder of March and April criss-crossing the Indian Ocean.
-On May 1st 1942 the Felix Roussel departed Durban for Australia, calling in at Fremantle, Adelaide & Sydney.
-It appears the ship remained at Sydney for three months (June/July/August) undergoing repairs?

 For the remainder of 1942 and into 1943 and through the middle of 1944 the Felix Roussel trooped between Suez - Bombay - Durban - Australia.

 One highlight for comment was convoy WS22, Felix Roussel joined the convoy at Durban on October 3rd 1942, this convoy had sailed from the United Kingdom on August 29th 1942, in the convoy already were the Sulzer engined ships Johan Van Oldenbarnevelt, Rangitata & Sibajak.
 Also joining at Durban was the Sulzer engined Indrapoera!
-These five ships would not remain together long, the Felix Rouusel arrived at Aden (for Suez) on October 16th 1942, the others split between Bombay & Mombasa.
+These five ships would not remain together long, the Felix Roussel arrived at Aden (for Suez) on October 16th 1942, the others split between Bombay & Mombasa.

 Citation March 23rd 1943 - Cyclone damage